Ammar-Chishti/Ammar-Chishti.github.io/_pages/projects.md

         <img src="../assets/images/ReactTodoList.png"/>
         </a>
         <span>
-          This was a Todolist manager I created for a class project.
+          This is a Todolist manager I created for a class project.
 In addition to its core functionality, the project features undo and redo capabilities through the implementation of a Transaction Processing System
         </span>